courtneylun98/CTFWriteups/ctf.show/ctfshow-rookie.md

 > helloctf

-Going back to the hint, ("confession"+ctf)=string, remove "ctf" from the output we've got the flag.
+Going back to the hint, ("confession"+ctf)=string, remove "ctf" from the output and we've got the flag.

 ### Flag:
 > flag{hello}